 The second line of defence, the independent Risk Management function, is responsible for reviewing and challenging the risks identified, assessed and managed by the first line of defence.
-EMEA Risk Management, including the Global Head of Risk and Compliance and the Head of Operational Risk, is also responsible for building and maintaining the ORMF framework and partnering the first line of defence to enable them to embed it.
+EMEA Risk Management, including the Alcentra Head of Compliance and the Operational Risk Officer, is also responsible for building and maintaining the ORMF framework and partnering the first line of defence to enable them to embed it.